High-paying remote jobs are real.

 That definition matters because “high-paying” is not the same in every field.

 A high-paying remote customer support role may not pay the same as a high-paying remote software engineering role.
 A high-paying contract job may look different from a full-time employee role with benefits.
 A remote job for a U.S. company may pay differently than a global contractor role.
+A senior role with equity may look different from a short-term consulting contract with a high hourly rate.

 The point is not only the number.